ConSol-Lab/Pumpkin/README.md

 ## Components
 Pumpkin consists of 3 different crates:

-- The library contained in [pumpkin-lib](./pumpkin-lib/); this crate defines the API through which the solver can be used via Rust.
+- The library contained in [pumpkin-solver](./pumpkin-solver/); defines the API through which the solver can be used via Rust.
-- The CLI contained in [pumpkin-cli](./pumpkin-cli/); this crate defines the usage of Pumpkin through a command line.
+- The CLI contained in [here](./pumpkin-solver/src/bin); defines the usage of Pumpkin through a command line.
-- The proof logging contained in [drcp-format](./drcp-format/); this crate defines proof logging which can be used in combination with Pumpkin.
+- The proof logging contained in [drcp-format](./drcp-format/); defines proof logging which can be used in combination with Pumpkin.
+- The python bindings contained in [pumpkin-py](./pumpkin-py/); defines the python interface for Pumpkin

 The easiest way to get to know the different modules is through the documentation.
 This documentation can be created automatically using the command:
 ```sh